H$_2$ and CO$_2$ Network Strategies for the European Energy System: Introduction

 In line with the climate neutrality target by 2050 of the European Union (EU) under the European Green Deal~\cite{europeangreendeal}, numerous programs, financial models, and initiatives have been launched to support the ramp-up of the hydrogen and carbon economy.
 The Renewable Energy Directive III~\cite{DirectiveEU20232023} aims to produce 10~Mt hydrogen from renewable energy sources domestically in the EU.
-The Net-Zero Industry Act~\cite{eu2023netzero} proposes a \carbon{} injection target of 50~Mt per year by 2030, which will be sequestered within the European Union.
+The Net-Zero Industry Act~\cite{eu2023netzero} proposes a \carbon{} injection target of 50~Mt/a by 2030, which will be sequestered within the European Union.
+The European Commission's 2024 industrial carbon management strategy~\cite{comcms} plans for capture of 450~Mt/a by 2050 in the EU, of which almost 250~Mt/a is sequestered.
 The European Innovation Fund~\cite{europeaninnovationfund} supports carbon management technologies to enhance the global competitiveness of European industries.